 As a science, longer wool fibres are stronger, which means you’ll never have to worry that your suit will fall apart.
 You’ll also experience greater movement in the cloth, meaning that it’ll perform better and keep you looking sharp.
 And in terms of light reflection, better-quality fibres give a sense of depth, as if the fabric is made from a single fibre—that means no more shiny suits.

 Good quality tailoring cloth comes in a range of grades, and there’s one for every budget.
-Your tailor can guide you through the various tiers and outline the individual attributes, and teach you how you to get the most from your suit.
+Your tailor can guide you through the various tiers and outline the individual attributes, and teach you how you to get the most from your suit, down to the weight of the fabric.
 You might learn that for a little extra, you can prolong your suit’s life by years.
 Now that’s a quality outcome.